 “Due to the critical nature of the problems being presented by these patients, the severity of their addictive disorders, the intensity of cravings and compulsions to return to alcohol/drug use, the presence of co-occurring psychiatric problems, and the challenges presented to provide for basic needs, it is imperative that we maintain sufficient staffing levels,” Anderson adds.
 “Without the skill, dedication and support of our essential staff, we would not be able to continue meeting the needs of our patients and would put their health and welfare at risk.”

 In other words: Addiction doesn’t stop, and neither do we.
-That doesn’t mean we dismiss or even take lightly the concerns posed by the coronavirus, and regardless of Gov. Lee’s stay-at-home order, we will continue to take all necessary COVID-19 precautions until the tide turns in this pandemic.
+That doesn’t mean we dismiss or even take lightly the concerns posed by the coronavirus, and regardless of various state and federal warnings and mandates, we will continue to take all necessary COVID-19 precautions until the tide turns in this pandemic.

 Meanwhile, we’ll continue to do what we do best, because there’s a whole other pandemic that’s been raging for years, claiming lives and inflicting untold amounts of pain, misery and ruin — not just upon the individuals who suffer, but on their family members, their places of employment and the communities in which they live.